Kaidrick/DCS-F-14-Flight-Manual-zh-CN/source/weapons.rst

 In TWS the missiles will fly out using guidance from the AN/AWG-9 until at 16 seconds to impact at which time the AN/AWG-9 will tell the missile to go active if it's still within the radar scan zone.
 This results in a silent engagement until the missiles go active at which time the target's radar warning receiver will get indication of an active missile engaging it.
 If fired at range the AIM-54 will loft for greater range.
+Setting the different seeker activation ranges impacts the amount of warning the target will get but also the amount of time the missile needs to be supported.

 In PD-STT (Pulse-Doppler Single Target Track) the AIM-54 will be launched in a pure semi-active mode and be guided in that mode all the way to target without going active.
 This means that the engaged target will get an immediate engagement warning through its radar warning receiver from the AN/AWG-9 as soon as the AIM-54 leaves the rail.